Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Key strengths:

-• Excellent methodological rigor
+• Excellent methodological rigour

-• Consistency across LCA, product carbon footprint (PCF), and corporate GHG inventories
+• Consistency across LCA, product carbon footprint (PCF) and corporate GHG inventories

 • Wide range of sector-specific databases